The Fanbase Weekly

 It's Total Request Live 3!
 Once again, Tread Perilously hands the choice of what Erik and Justin watch to the Patreon subscribers!
 This week: an episode of Buck Rogers in the 25th Century called "Cruise Ship to the Stars.”

 Paul and Corey Cross the Streams

-Paul and Corey Cross the Streams is a bi-monthly podcast in which hosts Paul Pakler and Corey Pepper (previous co-hosts of the Quality Times with Family Ties podcast) watch and review streaming content - so you don't have to!
-The three most popular episodes of 2020 can be found below.
+Paul and Corey Cross the Streams is a bi-monthly podcast in which hosts Paul Pakler and Corey Pepper watch and review streaming content.
+It's the Great American Podcast where two friends learn about life as they float down the river of streaming services.
+The three most popular episodes of 2021 can be found below.